The Riemannian curvature identities for the torsion connection on $Spin(7)$-manifold and generalized Ricci solitons: Proof of Theorem

 Since $Scal=0$, the second identity in \eqref{ricg2} yields

-The condition \eqref{s2l2} together with Theorem~\ref{s2ric} tells us that the norm of the torsion is constant, $\sb_k||T||^2=0$.
-The norm of the Lee form $\theta$ is a constant, $\sb_k||\theta||^2=0,$ due to \eqref{part1}.
-Now, \eqref{delth} shows that the codifferential of $\theta$ is a constant,
+The condition \eqref{s2l2} together with Theorem~\ref{s2ric} tells us that the norm of the torsion is constant.
+The norm of the Lee form $\theta$ is also a constant due to \eqref{part1}.
+Now, \eqref{delth} shows that $\delta\theta$ is a constant,